Comfort and Joy (soundtrack)

 Comfort and Joy is the third soundtrack album by British singer-songwriter and guitarist Mark Knopfler, released in 1984 by Vertigo Records.
 The album contains music composed for the 1984 film Comfort and Joy, written and directed by Bill Forsyth.

 Composition

 Although the album consists of only three original pieces written for the film, additional songs from the Dire Straits album Love over Gold were used throughout the film.
 According to a review of the film by Philip Gillett, director Forsyth once acknowledged in an interview that he was "trying to mirror the tone" of the album by featuring the tracks "Telegraph Road" and "Private Investigations".
 Dialogue in the film also makes reference to the band and song lyrics.
-After the main character Allan "Dicky" Bird's car has been vandalized, a colleague quips, "I hear the seven deadly sins and the terrible twins came to call on you"—a direct quote from the song "It Never Rains".
+After the main character Allan "Dicky" Bird's car has been vandalised, a colleague quips, "I hear the seven deadly sins and the terrible twins came to call on you"—a direct quote from the song "It Never Rains".
 Bird responds, "Dire Straits!"